LGBTQ rights in Eritrea: Censorship

-According to a 2023 US State Department report: Eritrea has no public LGBT organizations and the government tightly restricts freedom of expression including on subjects related to sexual orientation or gender identity/expression.
+According to a 2023 US State Department report: Eritrea has no public LGBTQ organizations and the government tightly restricts freedom of expression including on subjects related to sexual orientation or gender identity/expression.
 LGBTQI+ individuals are not allowed to freely assemble, associate, or express themselves publicly due to fear of identification, arrest, and discrimination or violence.
-The censorship is state sponsored but is furthered by the heavy social stigma around LGBT people that often leads to abuse and harassment.
+The censorship is state sponsored but is furthered by the heavy social stigma around LGBTQ people that often leads to abuse and harassment.

 Recognition of same-sex relationships

 Same-sex couples have no legal recognition.

 Adoption and family planning

 Same-sex couples cannot adopt in Eritrea.

 Discrimination protections

 There is no protection against discrimination based on sexual orientation and gender identity.